zonxa/seal/UsingSeal.md

 - A package can include multiple `seal_approve*` functions, each implementing different access control logic and accepting different input parameters.
 - The first parameter must be the requested identity, excluding the package ID prefix.
 For example: `id: vector<u8>`.
 - If access is not granted, the function should abort without returning a value.
-- To support future upgrades and maintain backward compatibility, define `seal_approve*` functions as non-public `entry` functions whenever possible.
+- To support future upgrades and maintain backward compatibility, define `seal_approve*` functions as non-public `entry` functions when possible, and either version your shared objects or use a shared global object with the latest version (see [whitelist](https://github.com/MystenLabs/seal/pull/133/move/patterns/sources/whitelist.move) and [subscription](https://github.com/MystenLabs/seal/pull/133/move/patterns/sources/subscription.move) examples).

 See [move/patterns](./move/patterns) for examples and useful patterns.